If

 And I began thinking.

-crashed down a nearby canyon.
-I thought about the harsh alpine weather the snow;
+crashing down a nearby canyon.
+I thought about the harsh alpine weather that wore those

-the impregnable-looking peaks grew a small fraction of an inch lower.
+impregnable-looking peaks a tiny fraction of an inch lower each year.

-And that every year just a few more of those fragile flowers appeared,
+And every year a few more of those delicate flowers appeared, taking

-Then I began to think far ahead.
-And I saw those mountains worn down to
+Then I thought far ahead.
+I saw those mountains worn down to hills -

 The rocks were stronger.
-But the flowers were more persistent.
-In the
+But the flowers were more patient.
+In the end,

 Love is like that.

-In the end, its fragile "flowers" of gentleness, peace,
+In the end, its "flowers" (gentleness, peace, faith, and

 "Love goes on forever" (1 Cor 13:8).